 From James Joyce to Samuel Becket to the huge influence on music such as Bluegrass and Folk.
-Rock stars like U2 and Snow Patrol music reaches deep into the Irish heart and soul.
+Rock stars like U2 and Snow Patrol music in creative Ireland reach deep into the Irish heart and soul.

 Irish designers such as Phillip Treacy who is known worldwide for his stunning hats and millinery.
 To painters, harpists, storytellers, songwriters, and traditional crafts like weaving, knitting and textiles.
 Irish artists cover the gamut of creative experiences.

-As an artist traveler, you may feel the need to get some hands on experience in Ireland and are looking for tours and travels where you can learn to hone your craft with some of Ireland’s experts.
-From knitting, quilting and crochet tours to learning to play the harp or bodhrán you can find all these kinds of creative experiences for travelers here in Ireland.
+As an artist traveller, you may feel the need to get some hands-on experience in Ireland and are looking for tours and travels where you can learn to hone your craft with some of Ireland’s experts.
+From knitting, quilting and crochet tours to learning to play the harp or bodhrán you can find all these kinds of creative experiences for travellers here in Ireland.